Drag reduction via separation control using plasma actuators on a truck cabin side: Methodology

 \subsection{Plasma actuation}

-The functioning principle of plasma actuators is sketched in Figure \ref{fig:sketch PA}.
+The functioning principle of \ac{DBD} plasma actuators is sketched in Figure \ref{fig:sketch PA}.
 A plasma jet is generated due to a voltage difference between two electrodes separated by a dielectric material.
 We use 3D-printed PLA quarter-cylinders of $1~\unit{\milli \meter}$ thickness as the dielectric and apply a 10-mm-wide copper tape on both sides to act as electrodes.
 The edges of the electrodes are cut round by hand to avoid electric field concentration and arc discharges.
 The electrodes are offset in the flow direction so that they overlap by $5~\unit{\milli \meter}$.
 Plasma is generated at the trailing edge of the outer electrode, corresponding to an azimuthal location on the quarter-cylinder of approximately $45\degree$ from the truck's main axis.
-The dielectric and lower electrode of the plasma actuator are embedded in each A-pillar of the GTS, both of which have been previously trimmed so that the dielectric is flush-mounted with the rest of the truck cabin.
+As shown on Figure \ref{fig:PA_zoom}, the dielectric and lower electrode of the plasma actuator are embedded in each A-pillar of the \ac{GTS}, both of which have been previously trimmed so that the dielectric is flush-mounted with the rest of the truck cabin.

 We supply the two actuators with a $13~\unit{kHz}$ AC signal generated by two GBS Elektronik Minipuls 4.
 Higher actuation frequencies have been tested, but they lead to mutual inductance between the two actuators, making it difficult to generate actuation on only one side confidently.
+The cables delivering the current to the actuators are routed inside the model's body, so no to influence the aerodynamics.
 The two Minipuls transformers are fed with the same direct voltage ($13.5~\unit{V}$).
 However, their output signal, which is then fed to the actuators, is slightly different: $8.7~\unit{kVpp}$ on average for the left actuator and $10.4~\unit{kVpp}$ on average for the right one.
 The difference might be due to internal losses inside the electrical circuit of the right actuator, as the measured side force when the truck is at $0\degree$ yaw and both actuators are turned on is within uncertainty limits.